Our People

 Joanne McLain is a counselor, coach, writer and artist.
 She designs curriculum for online, in person, and blended courses.
 She has over thirty years of experience working with people to help them gain skills to create the life they want to live.
 Her experience includes six years with a rural Department of Human Services, where she was the Deputy Director and managed family programs including services for families involved in child welfare, adult protection, and all benefits programs.

 She has been a mental health and substance abuse counselor in a variety of settings, including community mental health centers, private practice, nursing homes, a volunteer fire department, emergency rooms, and inpatient units.
-Joanne has a Master’s Degree in Psychology, is a Licensed Professional Counselor and a Licensed Addictions Counselor.
+Joanne has a Master’s Degree in Psychology, is a Licensed Professional Counselor, a Licensed Addictions Counselor and an Accredited Financial Counselor.
 She also earned a Ph.D. in Educational Leadership and Innovation from the University of Colorado Denver.

 MICHAEL D. KILGORE, B.S.